hund-studio/server-tools/docs/README.md

 Nice to have:

 - At some point the entire package could be bundled and shipped as a command line tool without the need of cloning the repository

+Not on our list:

+- A tool to run node js applications or similar.
+There are fantastic tools like PM2 which does that and it is not the goal of this repository.

 ## Nginx manager